[God] reveals deep and hidden things; he knows what is in the darkness, and the light dwells with him. Daniel 2:22

 In This Issue

-In this issue of Oasis of Hope, we explore the hidden things – the hard, the messy, the exhausting, and the beautiful:
+In this issue of Oasis of Hope, we explore the hidden pain of chronic illness – the hard, the messy, the exhausting, and the beautiful:

 - Prayer, Healing, and Chronic Illness by Emily J. Maurits